Stono/kconmon/README.md

 The metrics output from TCP tests are:

-- `GAUGE kconmon_tcp_connect_milliseconds`: The duration from socket assignment to successful TCP connection
+- `GAUGE   kconmon_tcp_connect_milliseconds`: The duration from socket assignment to successful TCP connection of the last test run
 - `GAUGE   kconmon_tcp_duration_milliseconds`: The total RTT of the request
 - `COUNTER kconmon_tcp_results_total`: A Counter of test results, pass and fail

 ### DNS Testing